 Employee centered strategies.

 Research shows company’s that prioritize purpose see higher employee engagement.

 According to a 2022 report on The State of Talent Optimization from The Predictive Index, of the companies that cited purpose as their top priority, there were four other retention rate factors that were prevalent.
 Such as good job fit, good relationship with their manager, positive co-worker relationships, and a strong sense of culture.
 Of these four factors, Sense of Culture ranked the highest in terms of importance to purpose driven organizations.
 Good job fit ranked the second highest and manger relationship ranked third.

 Lack of work-life balance makes up 13% of why employees quit their job.
 To combat this you can take steps toward improving and promoting a healthy work-life balance among your employees.

 Here are few ways you can do that:

 - Open a dialogue with your employees on what they need

 Remote friendly companies are experiencing 33% lower turnover and it is virtually free to implement, so adopting a remote working environment is an easy way to start promoting a good work-life balance.

-The pandemic was merely the proverbial nail in the coffin of employee unhappiness, but why?
-It’s simple, Employees do not feel valued.
 A survey found that less than half (45 percent) of employees actually feel appreciated at work.
 So how can we fix this?
 By offering better incentives.

 Here are some ideas: